 Choose a Person You Can Trust

 It would be pointless to choose a sponsor that you do not trust.
-Your sponsor is someone that you should be able to talk to about your fears and insecurities, which is why trust is an essential part of your relationship with one another.
+Your sponsor is someone you should be able to talk to about your fears and insecurities, which is why trust is an essential part of your relationship.

 The person that you choose should respect and maintain your confidentiality, and this is something that should work both ways.